jdnierth/javascript-coding-tests/challenges/javascript-advanced/5. Networking/What is CORS.md

 #Takeaway
 * If you receive a CORS error and you don't have any control over the server there is nothing you can do.
-* Whoever has control over the server needs to make sure they are sending the right headers in response to your request.
+* Whoever has control over the server needs to make sure they are sending the right headers with the `Allow-Access-Control-Origin` with the proper values in the response in correspondence your request.